For more resources, see the Resource and Forms Library.

 Cadettes and older who are interested in learning to lead the chorus in song or accompany on a rhythm instrument are given these leadership opportunities.

-For more information contact Sue Wilber at Birdiesuew@aol.com.
+For more information or to RSVP to a rehearsal, contact Sue Wilber at Birdiesuew@aol.com.

 Travel Troop #3